iasonstas/cra-eslint-prettier/README.md

 Interface Segregation Principle (ISP): React components should have small, focused interfaces.

 Dependency Inversion Principle (DIP): React components should depend on abstractions, not on concrete implementations.

+# `Tests`

+Few tests where implemented because of time constrictions I had with the use of React-testing-library and Jest.